-Steve Spangler learned his love of science from his father, a chemical engineer who doubled as a professional magician and who worked with the likes of David Copperfield and Penn and Teller, often using science as a way to do magic.
+Steve Spangler learned his love of science from his father, a chemical engineer who doubled as a professional magician.
+Spangler’s dad had worked with the likes of David Copperfield and Penn and Teller.
+He often used his science as a way to do magic.
 These days, Steve Spangler travels the country, working with educators and making hundreds of television appearances.
-He’s a frequent guest on the Ellen Show, he’s the recipient of two Emmy awards, and Time Magazine named him one of the 100 most influential people of 2006 … which was the year after Spangler’s famous—or infamous—Mentos Geyser experiment went viral on YouTube.
+He’s a frequent guest on the Ellen Show.
+He’s the recipient of two Emmy awards.
+And Time Magazine named him one of the 100 most influential people of 2006 … which was the year after Spangler’s famous—or infamous—Mentos Geyser experiment went viral on YouTube.
 Did we mention he’s also got three teenagers at home?
 Your Teen recently caught up with Steve Spangler to chat about magic, science, and lots more.

 Interview with Steve Spangler

 How do you get kids excited about science, or any other interest?

 I think you can break this down into three steps